EFForg/https-everywhere/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The license text may be found in LICENSE.txt file.
+The text of GNU General Public License version 2 may be found in LICENSE.txt file.

 The build system incorporates code from Python 2.6, which is copyright © 2001-2006 Python Software Foundation and is licensed under Python Software Foundation License Version 2.